Onheiron/PY-birds-vs-bats/README.md

 - ← / → : Move cursor between lanes
 - ↑ : Bounce the bird in the selected lane (if already rising, activates that bird's power — once per ascent)
-- ↓ : Suction (if you have the suction power active) — pulls affected birds down
+- ↓ : (unused) — the Suction power has been removed; new loot-based power-ups (Tailwind, Shuffle) now change flock behavior when collected
 - SPACE : Swap mode (select a lane, press again to swap two birds).
 Swap costs points (200 × current level).
 - Q or Ctrl+C : Quit